vovcruxanda/LoanCalculator/README.md

-Here is a structured explanation of your code for a README file:

----

 # Loan Calculator App - Flutter

 This is a simple **Loan Calculator** application built using the Flutter framework.
 It allows users to input the loan amount, interest percentage, and loan duration to calculate the monthly payment.